emkis/gtm-event-tracker/README.md

 It's designed for applications that need to trigger many track events, it solves common problems like writing similar events multiple times, managing "global" required event properties, and debugging track events.
 It is framework agnostic and configurable, so it probably is the only solution you need for your web application.

 ## Installation
-It's a requirement for this package that you have [Google Tag Manager](https://tagmanager.google.com) installed already in your application, because it depends on `window.dataLayer` by default.
+It's required you have [Google Tag Manager](https://tagmanager.google.com) installed already in your application because it depends on `window.dataLayer` by default.
 If you use a different `targetProperty` to push your events, you can use the `configure` function to change this behavior.

 ```bash
 yarn add gtm-event-tracker # or npm install gtm-event-tracker